kognise/obsidian-aviation/FAR/Volume 3/I Airports/0152 Airport aid program.md

 ### §152.407   Affirmative action plan: General.

-\(a\) Except as provided in paragraph (b) of this section, each of the following shal[[Volume 3/I Airports/0152 Airport aid program.md#§152.409   Affirmative action plan standards.|14 CFR 152.409]]rmative action plan that meets the requirements of §152.409 and is kept on file for review by the FAA Office of Civil Rights:
+\(a\) Except as provided in paragraph (b) of this section, each of the following shall have an affirmative action plan that meets the requirements of [[Volume 3/I Airports/0152 Airport aid program.md#§152.409   Affirmative action plan standards.|§152.409]] and is kept on file for review by the FAA Office of Civil Rights:

 \(1\) Each sponsor who employs 50 or more employees in its aviation workforce.